Evan Byrne

 Avoid The Productivity [REDACTED]

 When you go on any form of social media, be it “x dot com”, YouTube, Instagram, or some new “escape” from Twitter, there’s some picturesque nonsense about how someone has built the best productivity system ever that got them into Harvard.
-Or they’ve used obsidian to make some trendy zettelkasten system to 10x their studies!
-The tutorial for creating such a system usually lasts longer than the actual tolerance you will have for the upkeep of it.
-It’s possible that the given individual actually uses this system and isn’t just click baiting.
-If this is the case though, it’s likely because they’ve built it themselves or they have finally evolved their system of work to integrate these methods.
+Or they’ve used obsidian to build a trendy zettelkasten system that 10x’d their studies!
+The tutorial for creating such a system usually lasts longer than the actual tolerance you will have for its upkeep.
+It’s possible that the given individual actually uses this system and isn’t just clickbaiting.
+If this is the case, though, it’s likely because they’ve built it themselves or they have finally evolved their system of work to integrate these methods.
 A good example of this is Mischa van den Burg.

-If your primary work is publishing research papers, I don’t doubt that it’s possible for a zettelkasten system to be helpful in making insights.
-But if you’re a university student who needs to write a paper for one topic that you will never use again, I’m sure a Zotero folder will suffice.
-Or if you’re a SWE who is documenting all their work to reference how to solve a certain bug in prod, then bombs away on that elaborate knowledge system.
+If your primary work is publishing research papers, I don’t doubt that a zettelkasten system can be helpful for generating insights.
+But if you’re a university student who needs to write a paper on a topic you will never use again, I’m sure a Zotero folder will suffice.
+Or if you’re an SWE documenting all your work to reference when solving a certain bug in prod, then bombs away on that elaborate knowledge system.
 But a lot of this stuff is just productivity marketing.
-It’s a way to generate views by posting a video that will pique people’s interest and prey on an individual’s fear of missing out.
+It’s a way to generate views by posting a video that piques people’s interest and plays on an individual’s fear of missing out.

-“IF I DON’T CLICK THIS VIDEO I’M GOING TO MISS OUT ON 10XING MY PRODUCTIVITY AND I’M NGMI OTHERWISE!”
+“IF I DON’T CLICK THIS VIDEO I’M GOING TO MISS OUT ON 10XING MY PRODUCTIVITY, AND I’M NGMI OTHERWISE!”
 You’ll be fine, I promise.
-These videos will inevitably garner lots of views from such naive individuals thinking this magical system will help them finish three papers they haven’t started writing.
+These videos will inevitably garner lots of views from naive individuals who think this magical system will help them finish three papers they haven’t even started writing.
 Or it’s viewed by those who say it makes them “feel productive”.
 I’m afraid there is no hope for those lost souls besides mandated solitary confinement away from the productivity tubers.
 The primary purpose of such videos is not to help you.
 It’s to get you to watch the video.
-Do yourself a favor and get off the constant binge for the perfect system and just start experimenting yourself.
-These videos do not have your best interest.
+Do yourself a favor and get off the constant binge for the perfect system and just start experimenting for yourself.
+These videos do not have your best interests.

 Systems Must Start Simple and Evolve

 The bigger they are, the faster they fall.
-This is tightly coupled to the previous warning about how these “second brain” or zettelkasten systems are usually quite complex and give you a 25-hour part-time job to figure them out.
+This is tightly coupled with the previous warning about how these “second brain” or zettelkasten systems are usually quite complex and give you a 25-hour part-time job figuring them out.
 But the nature of bigger systems failing is just a fact about systems.
-In systems engineering, it’s widely known that a system must start simple and evolve from that point with increasing complexity.
-This is because it ensures the foundations are stable; if they aren’t, the next iteration fails and you backtrack to the previous working model.
+In systems engineering, it’s widely known that a system must start simple and evolve from there, increasing in complexity.
+This is because it ensures the foundations are stable; if they aren’t, the next iteration fails, and you backtrack to the previous working model.
 When you go about getting on top of your productivity system, to-do list, or any planning metric, just make it so simple that it doesn’t really require thought or resistance.

 The first form of actual system that worked for me was in my undergrad.
 This was a to-do list and calendar combination.
-I would write on my calendar my upcoming deadlines, and based on that, I would write a to-do list of what needed to be done.
+I would write my upcoming deadlines in my calendar and, based on that, create a to-do list of what needed to be done.
 That was my study and work day.
 It kept me on top of upcoming deadlines and removed any anxiety about upcoming tests.
 Easy to follow and hard to forget.

 Hard Lessons I’ve learned